concordchat-legacy/api-docs/docs/source/ekranoplan/index.rst

 ----------

-Ekranoplan, named after the "Caspian Sea Monster" or "Lun-class Ekranoplan," is the Core Backend REST API for Concord.
+Ekranoplan, named after the "Caspian Sea Monster" or "Lun-class Ekranoplan," is the Core Backend REST API for Redux.

 Its been built for high scalablility, large flexibility, and low ping.
 The Official Implementation is written in python and is an example